What is a standard home inspection?

 1 Year Roof Leak Protection

 Your inner peace is important to us and we like to keep it where it belongs- with your loved ones!
-We will also call you within a week after the inspection to ensure that we answer any questions.
 If you need a re-inspection of repaired items we will be happy to help you out for a minimal fee.
 You can also call us, text us or otherwise get our attention and we will always be a resource to you and your new home.

 Let's get down to business!
 How much are we talking?